-Salesforce Commerce Cloud also supports multiple languages, multiple currency checkout, and localised payment methods.
+Salesforce Commerce Cloud also supports multiple languages, multiple currency checkout, and localized payment methods.

 Customization.
 Customizing is complicated, and Salesforce’s prior approval is required.
 Merchants must ask for approval for site customizations.
 There are also some limitations to customization.

 Hybris is a customer engagement platform that is flexible enough to work on any given channel.
 It’s simple to navigate, flexible enough to adapt to functional and non-functional requirements, and compatible with most of the third-party services

 Hybris is an ecommerce platform which enables its consumers to trade efficiently in both B2B and B2C markets.